cameronrr/gridsome-sanity-live-preview/README.md

 ### What needs attention

+#### Brand New Pages

+This refers to pages which aren't in the production build i.e. no route.

+- Need to implement client side 'dynamic routing' so that something is rendered.
+- Looking to reuse the same template, but it needs some checks / validations for null $page data on render.

 #### A loading indicator

 - As soon as the preview query is matched, so we will begin processing, we should have a loading indicator